kriswiner/MPU6050/STM32F401/Readme.md

 are not up to the task.
 I am currently targeting the Teensy 3.1 ARM M4 Cortex device since it is essentially a commodity available at $17 each from OSHPark.com, open-source, and, I believe, amenable to modular re-configuration by addition of small boards to get me the motion sensing, BLE commo, battery charging, and motor control functions I want in a very small total package.
-However, i am exploring the use of the STM32F401 family also since it is inexpensive, as capable if not more so than the Teensy 3.1 ARM processor, and can operate at extremely low power, which is essential for a portable device.
+However, I am exploring the use of the STM32F401 family also since it is inexpensive, as capable if not more so than the Teensy 3.1 ARM processor, and can operate at extremely low power, which is essential for a portable device.